IowaDave/Slow-That-Uno-Down/README.md

 Data transmission speed is obtained by counting cycles of the System Clock.

-When Arduino IDE initializes USART, it assumes a 16 MHz System Clock when calculating numbers of clock cycles.
+When Arduino IDE initializes USART, it assumes a 16 MHz System Clock for calculating numbers of clock cycles.

+The number is stored in the two UBRR0 registers.

 A slower System Clock reduces the number of cycles to count for any given transmission speed.

-The USART Baud Rate Registers, UBRR0H and UBRR0L, contain the number of cycles to count.
+We need to store a different, correct number in UBRR0.
 "12" happens to be the right number for 9600 Baud at 1 MHz.

 #### Where is the documentation for this?
 Section 20, "USART0" on pages 179 - 204 of the datasheet explains everything in detail.
 I will point out the relevant parts of it for this example.